Who is the Top Investor In Viavi Solutions Inc. (VIAV)?

 The top institutional shareholder in the company is Blackrock Inc. with over 34.81 million shares valued at $521.29 million.
 The investor’s holdings represent 15.22% of the VIAV Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 24.0 million shares valued at $359.42 million to account for 10.49% of the shares outstanding.
 The other top investors are Goldman Sachs Group, Inc. which holds 8.63 million shares representing 3.77% and valued at over $129.29 million, while Wellington Management Group, LLP holds 3.53% of the shares totaling 8.08 million with a market value of $120.97 million.

-Viavi Solutions Inc. (NASDAQ: VIAV) is 9.12% higher on its value in year-to-date trading and has touched a low of $8.53 and a high of $17.13 in the current 52-week trading range.
+Viavi Solutions Inc. (NASDAQ: VIAV) is 4.51% higher on its value in year-to-date trading and has touched a low of $10.19 and a high of $17.13 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The VIAV stock was last observed hovering at around $16.55 in the last trading session, with the day’s loss setting it -0.21% off its average median price target of $20.00 for the next 12 months.
-It is also 25.73% off the consensus price target high of $22.00 offered by 10 analysts, but current levels are -2.12% lower than the price target low of $16.00 for the same period.
+The VIAV stock was last observed hovering at around $16.03 in the last trading session, with the day’s loss setting it -0.38% off its average median price target of $20.00 for the next 12 months.
+It is also 28.86% off the consensus price target high of $22.00 offered by 10 analysts, but current levels are 2.19% higher than the price target low of $16.00 for the same period.

 Viavi Solutions Inc. (VIAV) Analyst Forecasts